How would you like to never have a UTI again? Would you be excited if you heard there was an easy UTI home remedy?

 By which I mean, try to use less of those synthetic, non-breathable fabrics we tend to wear as underwear.
 Use cotton or something that breathes a little more.

 Reusable pads are another way you can increase airflow down there.
 They’re so much better for you than bleached, plastic pads!
-You can get reusable pads here.
-If you get UTIs often, you might also want to try switching over to menstrual cups- read about them here!
+You can find reusable options in my post on how (and why) I made my period zero waste.

-I’ve also heard that wearing thongs can make you UTI prone because… well… it gives bacteria a direct path to pass across your privates (involving other words that start with P).
+I’ve also heard that wearing thongs can make you UTI prone because… well… it gives bacteria a direct path across your privates.
 Yikes.
 Yeah, I don’t wear them every day now.

 Also, try not to stay in wet or sweaty clothes from the gym for too long.